stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 	* Err on having a bit less volume so you have room to balance

 1. Weigh and balance tubes by adding gradient buffer
-	* Add the black caps, and repeat weighing and balancing.
+	* When balanced, push the black caps down to seal
-	* When balanced, push the black caps down to seal.
+		* The caps probably will not seal well.
+This is OK.

-1. Mix all tubes by inverting several times until no refraction waves can be seen
+1. Mix all tubes by inverting several times until no refraction waves can be seen.

 1. Run in ultracentrifuge: 55,000 rpm, 20<sup>o</sup>C, 66+ hours.
 	* Put stem adapter (brown caps that look like hats) on tubes to keep stem